-486 Capstone Experience in Microbiology Capstone experience to integrate the principles of microbiology with the development of skills in experimental design and scientific discourse.
+486 Capstone Experience in Microbiology

+Capstone experience to integrate the principles of microbiology with the development of skills in experimental design and scientific discourse.
 Prereq: Senior standing.

-561 Microbiology Laboratory for Pharmacy 1 Students are exposed to laboratory procedures currently used in clinical microbiology laboratories.
+561 Microbiology Laboratory for Pharmacy Students are exposed to laboratory procedures currently used in clinical microbiology laboratories.
+Prereq: MICR 202, admission to the professional pharmacy program.